 But why is no one enforcing egress policies?

-Restricting egress is simple to implement, yet few organizations do, why is that?
+Egress filtering is simple to implement, yet few organizations do, why is that?

 Based on customer feedback the common answers were- “it is too much of an overhead.”